rakiya30/Customer-Retention-Analysis/README.md

 Tools
 Powerbi (Data Cleaning, Data Modeling, Data Analysis and Visualisation) Data Cleaning and Preparation
-In the initil preparation phase, we performed the folloing tasks:
+In the initial preparation phase, we performed the folloing tasks:

 Data Loading and inspection.
 promoted headers